mthom/scryer-prolog/README.md

 used.

-Currently the only way to install the latest version of Scryer is to clone directly from this git repository, which can be done as follows:
+Currently the only way to install the latest version of Scryer is to clone directly from this git repository, and compile the system.
+This can be done as follows:

 ```
 $> git clone https://github.com/mthom/scryer-prolog
 $> cd scryer-prolog
-$> cargo run [--release]
+$> cargo build [--release]
 ```

 The optional `--release` flag will perform various optimizations,